ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

   $ mv -r mynamespace/mycollection/roles/my_role/library/\* mynamespace/mycollection/plugins/modules/

 5. Move any other plugins to the appropriate :file:`plugins/PLUGINTYPE/` directory.
-See :ref:`migrating_plugins_collection` for details.
+See :ref:`migrating_plugins_collection` for additional steps that may be required.

+6. Update ``galaxy.yml`` to include any role dependencies.

+7. Update the collection README.md file to add links to any role README.md files.

-6. Change any references to the role to use the :abbr:`FQCN (Fully Qualified Collection Name)`.
+8. Change any references to the role to use the :abbr:`FQCN (Fully Qualified Collection Name)`.

 .. code-block:: yaml